 The Founding Members had the vision of a community museum: Helen Gatzke (Founding President), Flora Snowdon, David Lodge, George Kozub, Jack McCarthy, Yvonne Saunders, Win Sutton, Jane Arnold, James Baker, Penny Baughen, Rosemary Carter and Ron Carter.

-The current Board of Directors is comprised of fourteen members representing all four wards of Lake Country: President Duane Thomson, Vice-President Eleanor Geen, Secretary Lynne Blake, Treasurer Tom Turner, Past-President Richard Gibbons, Webmaster Carol Thomson, Rosemary Carter, Bob Hayes, Anne Land, Faye Stowe, Addie Maehara, Andrew Miller, Laura Neame and Elaine Pybus.
+The current Board of Directors is comprised of fourteen members representing all four wards of Lake Country: President Duane Thomson, Vice-President Eleanor Geen, Secretary Lynne Blake, Treasurer Tom Turner, Past-President Richard Gibbons, Webmaster Tom Ritchie, Geoffrey Broughton, Rosemary Carter, Bob Hayes, Janice Larson, Roger McDonnell, Laura Neame, Ann Nott and Elaine Pybus.

 The backbone of our organization is the dedicated group of Volunteers who give their time so freely to the preservation and presentation of Lake Country history.
 These volunteers are many, but in 2018 Harvey Leamont is our Volunteer of the Year.
 Some of our other volunteers were featured on the blog post for April 11, 2014.